offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Job\/Cleanup)_TOPIC/i`

 One common problem with jobs is resource cleanup.
-With the exception of failed pods that have been retried (`backoffLimit` field), a completed job won't delete its pods by default.
+Except for failed pods that have been retried (`backoffLimit` field), a completed job won't delete its pods by default.
 Those pods are kept around in a non-running state so that their logs can be examined if needed.
 Likewise, the job itself isn't deleted on completion either.

 ```{note}
 This became a problem for me when using Amazon EKS with Amazon Fargate to run the job's pods.
 The Fargate nodes were never removed from the cluster because the job's pods were never deleted?